 You can find book cover ideas in all of these places:

-Step 2 – Use free stock images for your book cover
+Step 2 – Find the best images for your cover

-Once you have an idea for your book, you may need to outsource the images by using free stock photo sites.
+Once you have an idea for your book, you may need to outsource the images.

-We highly recommend stock photos (if you can’t have professional ones taken) because they are readily available for use, unlike some you might find on Google and want to use.
+We highly recommend royalty-free stock photos (if you can’t have professional ones taken) because they are readily available, unlike some third-party images you might find on Google or other sources.

 Here are a few places you can get free photos for your book cover: